-9 Developer shall maintain and provide access along existing sidewalks, trails, bike lanes, and 10 intersections along all streets.
-Access along crossroads through bridge construction limits must 11 be maintained at a minimum on one side at all times.
-If access cannot be maintained, Developer 12 shall prepare a Request for Pedestrian Access Modification/Closure that includes plans showing the proposed modification/closure and signs and indicating the applicable ADA path of travel 13 14 and associated ADA requirements.
-At least 10 Business Days prior to the planned 15 modification/closure, Developer shall submit the Request for Pedestrian Access Modification/Closure to ADOT and the applicable Governmental Entities for review and 16 17 comment.
+- 9 Developer shall maintain and provide access along existing sidewalks, trails, bike lanes, and - 10 intersections along all streets.
+Access along crossroads through bridge construction limits must - be maintained at a minimum on one side at all times.
+If access cannot be maintained, Developer - shall prepare a Request for Pedestrian Access Modification/Closure that includes plans showing - the proposed modification/closure and signs and indicating the applicable ADA path of travel - 14 and associated ADA requirements.
+At least 10 Business Days prior to the planned - 15 modification/closure, Developer shall submit the Request for Pedestrian Access - To modification/closure, Developer shall submit the request for redestrial 7,000000 - 16 Modification/Closure to ADOT and the applicable Governmental Entities for review and - 17 comment.